tarantool/tarantool/doc/sphinx/reference/shard.rst

 =====================================================================

 This describes three shards.
 Each shard has two replicas.
-Since the number of servers is 7, and the number of replicas per server is 2, and dividing 7 / 2 leaves a remainder of 1, one of the servers will not be used.
+Since the number of servers is 7, and the number of replicas per shard is 2, and dividing 7 / 2 leaves a remainder of 1, one of the servers will not be used.
 This is not necessarily an error, because perhaps one of the servers in the list is not alive.